akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 All with no complexity, and the ability to quickly develop/deploy a website or web application.
 All the complexity is handled by serverless service providers.

+However, not all serverless services are equally simplified.
+AWS Fargate is billed as a serverless version of AWS ECS or AWS EKS.
+ECS is an AWS cloud service for hosting Docker containers, and EKS is the AWS service for running Kubernetes.
+Fargate is _serverless_ in that you do not provision the servers involved in hosting the Docker containers, which does slightly simplify the task of hosting a Docker service.
+But Fargate is still extremely complex.

+In the next section let's talk more concretely about JAMStack implementation.

 # That's nice theory, but what are JAMStack or static websites for real?

 All of that was rather abstract, so let's look at some concrete examples of JAMStack.